-You can also take nature walks along the Olympic Discovery Trail and then spend the night in the area.
-Alternatively, you can decide to head west to Forks for the night so you’ll be further west at the start of the next morning.
+You can also take nature walks along the Olympic Discovery Trail and spend the night in the area.
+Alternatively, you can decide to head west to Forks for the night, so you’ll be further west at the start of the following day.

 Day 3: Visit Forks, Hoh Rainforest, and the Olympic Coast

 While you may decide to head home at this point, you can also extend your trip by one more night if you want to be rested first.
 Here are a few nearby recommendations.

 Where to Stay: